 Percent of generators committed.
-The percent of generating units which are committed, that is, connected to the grid and generating power positive active power, is an important metric of the reserves and economics of the generation fleet.
-As shown in Figure 4, this value is 60-80% for most of the real cases considered.
+The percent of generating units which are committed, that is, connected to the grid and generating power positive active power, is an important metric of the conserves and economics of the generating the percent.
+As shown in Figure 4, this value is 60-80% for most reserves and economics of the generation fleet.
+As shown in Figure 4, this value is 60-80% for most Phylor 2017 (2017) (

 Figure 4.
 Fraction of committed generators for cases and sub-cases studied.
+Figure 4.
+Fraction of committed generators for cases and sub-cases studied.